orzuk/ComSeq/README.md

 ComSeq
 ======

-This package contains the basic Matlab scripts used in the paper: "Identification of Rare alleles And Their Carriers using compressed se(que)nsing", by Noam Shental, Amnon Amir and Or Zuk.
+This package contains the basic Matlab scripts used in the paper:
+"Identification of Rare alleles And Their Carriers using compressed se(que)nsing" Noam Shental, Amnon Amir and Or Zuk.
+Nucleic Acid Research, 38(19):e179, 2010

 The package enables simulations of different sequencing pooling experiments, including pooling design, modeling sequencing errors, reconstruction of genotype vectors and evaluating reconstruction accuracy.
 It may serve as a guideline for designing pooling sequencing experiments.